pika/pika/docs/examples/using_urlparameters.rst

 - channel_max: Alter the default channel maximum by passing in a 32-bit integer value here
 - connection_attempts: Alter the default of 1 connection attempt by passing in an integer value here [#f1]_.
 - frame_max: Alter the default frame maximum size value by passing in a long integer value [#f2]_.
-- heartbeat_interval: Pass a value greater than zero to enable heartbeats between the server and your application.
+- heartbeat: Pass a value greater than zero to enable heartbeats between the server and your application.
 The integer value you pass here will be the number of seconds between heartbeats.
 - locale: Set the locale of the client using underscore delimited posix Locale code in ll_CC format (en_US, pt_BR, de_DE).
 - retry_delay: The number of seconds to wait before attempting to reconnect on a failed connection, if connection_attempts is > 0.
 - socket_timeout: Change the default socket timeout duration from 0.25 seconds to another integer or float value.
 Adjust with caution.